Shawner1/NYC-Guide/README.md

 WELCOME!
-TO Project 2: "Build a New York City Guide in Django!".
+TO "Project 2: Build a New York City Guide in Django!".
 CHECK OUT ALL THE ACTIVITIES IN EACH BOROUGH!
 -------------------------------------------------------------------------------------------------------------
 GROUP MEMBERS:
 --------------